mdipierro/mdpcl/README.md

 # mdpcl

 mdpcl is a minimalist library that dynamically converts decorated Python code into C99, OpenCL, or JavaScript.
-It implements the core functionalities of Cython + CLyter + Pyjamas in 300 lines of code.
+It implements from of the functionalities of Cython + CLyter + Pyjamas. mdpcl consists of a single file containing about 300 lines of code.
 It is based on the Python ast module, and the these fantastic libraries:

 - http://pypi.python.org/pypi/meta (always required)
 - http://pypi.python.org/pypi/pyopencl (required for opencl)